 All partners will be represented at the management group level so that all voices are valued and heard.
 KentCOG is a space that promotes social cohesion, the breaking down of barriers and equal opportunities for all.

-KentCOG is a partnership between The University of Kent, Kent Enterprise Trust, Kent Union and the Whitstable and Herne Bay Beekeepers.
+KentCOG is a partnership between The University of Kent, East Kent Mind, Kent Union and the Whitstable and Herne Bay Beekeepers.